Mr. Christopher Little's Teacher Portfolio

 MY PHILOSOPHY OF

-My philosophy of education is that all children are deserving.
-They must have a holistic educational experience to grow mentally, physically, socially, and emotionally. students must have unparalleled access to tailor-made instruction that addresses the needs of every type of learner.
-Only this truly represents equality and equity in education.
-The art's experience is a catalyst for these ideas and I desire to create this type of atmosphere where students can express themselves without the fear of ridicule.
-Inspiring curiosity and ingenuity are essential components to creating beautiful art.
-To do so, educators must provide a safe environment where students are invited to share their musical creativity, their ideas, and take risks.
+My philosophy of education is that all young scholars are deserving of high-quality learning opportunities and experiences.
+Scholars who enjoy a holistic educational experience undergo growth mentally, physically, socially, and emotionally.
+To carry on, scholars must have unparalleled access to instruction tailor-made to address the needs of every type of learner.
+Only this process truly represents equality and equity in education.
+The art's experience is a catalyst for these ideas and I aim to create this type of atmosphere where scholars can express themselves without the fear of ridicule or failure.
+Inspiring curiosity and ingenuity are essential components to creating beautiful art and to do so, educators must provide a safe environment where scholars are invited to share their artistic creativity, their ideas, and take risks.
 Five things have to happen for successful learning:

 1) The teacher's role is to act as a guide

 Teaching and learning are more than acquiring facts and concepts.
-Teachers must not only provide students with content knowledge but also provide them with the skills necessary to develop inquiry.
-This process builds an appreciation for individual success, opportunities for instant & delayed gratifications, and fuels life-long learning.
+Teachers must not only provide scholars with content knowledge but also provide them with the skills necessary to develop inquiry.
+This process builds an appreciation for individual success, opportunities for both instant & delayed gratifications, and fuels life-long learning.

 A SHORT BIOGRAPHY